-What were the committee's goals for 2009?
+What were the committee's goals for 2010?
 To discuss and coordinate important issues related to weed management in minor crops and herbicide registration issues, as well as potential sustainable production.

-List the committee's accomplishments in 2009:
+List the committee's accomplishments (fall 2009-June 30, 2010):

-The HMUC met for two 45-minute sessions at the 2009 IR-4 Food Use Workshop (FUW).
+The HMUC met for two 45-minute sessions at the 2009 IR-4 Food Use Workshop (FUW) in September 2009.
 These sessions were not limited to HMUC members, as they were part of the FUW agenda.
 Committee members present were: Batts, Arsenovic, Bellinder, Doohan, Monks, and Zollinger.